Love Lady Larla

 “I think you’ve asked a few too many questions for today.
 Falt, show her to her room.
 Give her something to eat.
 Remain interesting and worthy of painting and you may live here as long as you please.”

 Falt detached himself from the wall.
 She had forgotten about him.
 As he led her back through the hall and into another door, she contemplated her good fortune.
 She would never go hungry again.
 No longer would she have to squeeze herself back through the hole and into her hideout anymore.
 She sighed.
 This was all a good thing, right?
-She blinked and saw Kat, sprawled out across the stone floor, her mother carelessly stepping on her limp hand.
+She blinked and saw Kat, sprawled out across the stone floor, her mother carelessly stepping on her limp arm.
 She had seen so many people come and go within The Pit, why did she care so much about Kat?

 Find a way out of here.
 Show it to me, will you?